innovatrics/innovatrics-javascript/README.md

 ### Delete data from cache

-Delete data from cache is a bit tricky, here is an example (using `watchlistItemConnection`):
+Delete data from cache is a bit tricky. `store.readQuery()` throws an error, when you try to read data that aren't in the store.

+Here is an example (using `watchlistItemConnection`):

 ```typescript
 // we dont't use pagination arguments in queries reading from apollo cache,
 // as we used `@connection` directive in the original (server) query/queries